-Birla Planetarium is one of the largest in Asia built after the Buddhist stupa at Sanchi.
-One can also see a large variety of the animals at the Alipore Zoological Garden which is located opposite of the National Library at Belvedere Road as one of the important tourist attractions in Kolkata.
-There is also a cricket stadium which is famous all over the world "Eden Gardens Stadium".
-The writers of the East India Company who used to reside in the Writers Building which is also one of the major tourist attractions in Kolkata.
-The journey to Kolkata is not mere a journey but a spiritual, cultural and a journey of entertainment fore the tourists who visit here.
+Birla Planetarium: The planetariumis one of the largest in Asia, built after the Buddhist stupa at Sanchi.
+One can also see a large variety of animals at the Alipore Zoological Garden, which is located opposite the National Library at Belvedere Road and is one of the important tourist attractions in Kolkata.

-By Air:- Netaji Subhash Chandra Bose International Airport which is in Dum Dum is located at a distance of 17 km from the city center.
-The major airlines that serve Kolkata are well connected by the air transport and fly from all the metropolitan cities.
+By Air:- Netaji Subhash Chandra Bose International Airport, in Dum Dum, is 17 km from the city center.
+The major airlines that serve Kolkata are well connected by air transport and fly from all the metropolitan cities.

-By Rail:- The rail connection to Kolkata is by the two major stations which is Howrah and Sealdah and is well connected to Delhi, Mumbai and Chennai.
+By Rail:- The rail connection to Kolkata is by the two major stations, Howrah and Sealdah and is well connected to Delhi, Mumbai and Chennai.
 The super fast trains serve the city equally well.

-By Road:- Kolkata is also well connected by the road transport as it has a key bus terminus which is at Esplanade and connects the major cities of West Bengal.
+By Road:- Kolkata is also well connected by road transport as it has a key bus terminus at Esplanade and connects the major cities of West Bengal.

 Enjoy the Kolkata tour and craft new travel memories with your loved ones.
 It has something for every kind of tour and keeps you engaged with its old charm, modernity, culture, and beautiful nature.
 Browse our customizable Kolkata tour packages to get what this city offers.